 The conservation of baryon number is an important rule for interactions and decays of baryons.
-No known interactions violate conservation of baryon number.
+No known interactions violate the conservation of the baryon number.

 where nq is the number of quarks, and nq is the number of antiquarks.